 Camping and Lean-to Shelters

-Camping is an Everyman's Right (www.ymparisto.fi) in the hiking area, but we recommend that you sent up camp in the vicinity of rest spots.
+- Camping is an Everyman's Right (ymparisto.fi) in the hiking area, but we recommend that you sent up camp in the vicinity of rest spots.
 Hikers may also spend the night in the area's lean-to shelters, as long as they are not disturbing other people in the area.

 Lodging in the Surrounding Area

-Information on lodging services in the surrounding area can be found on the Rovaniemi (www.rovaniemi.fi) websites.
+- Information on lodging services in the surrounding area can be found on the Rovaniemi (rovaniemi.fi) websites.

-Ask about hiking and outdoor recreation equipment at private tourist enterprises in Rovaniemi.
-A list of these enterprises can be found on the Rovaniemi (www.rovaniemi.fi) websites.
+- Ask about hiking and outdoor recreation equipment at private tourist enterprises in Rovaniemi.
+A list of these enterprises can be found on the Rovaniemi (rovaniemi.fi) websites.

-There is a trail suited for disabled visitors from Vaattunkiköngäs to Könkäänsaari.
+- There is an accessible trail from Vaattunkiköngäs to Könkäänsaari.
 The River Raudanjoki has a hanging bridge across it.
-The barrier-free Könkäänsaari Nature Trail is suitable for the disabled.
-The Könkäänsaari lean-to shelter has also been designed for the disabled.
-The trail has been classified as a demanding wheelchair route.
+Könkäänsaari Nature Trail and the Könkäänsaari lean-to shelter is accessible.
+The trail has been classified as a demanding accessible nature trail.

-Accessible dry toilets can be found by the Vikaköngäs and Vaattunkiköngäs starting points and the Könkäänsaari lean-to shelter.
+- Accessible dry toilets can be found by the Vaattunkiköngäs starting point and the Könkäänsaari lean-to shelter.